KongNet: A Multi-headed Deep Learning Model for Detection and Classification of Nuclei in Histopathology Images: Conclusion

 We demonstrated the power and robustness of this approach through a comprehensive evaluation across multiple Grand Challenges and public benchmarks.
 KongNet and its lightweight variant, KongNet-Det, achieved first-place victories in the MONKEY Challenge for inflammatory cell detection and the 2025 MIDOG Challenge for mitosis detection, respectively.
 Moreover, KongNet also secured top-three rankings in the highly complex PUMA Challenge and established new state-of-the-art performance on the PanNuke and CoNIC datasets, proven its effectiveness across diverse tissues, cell types, and staining protocols.

 In summary, KongNet provides a robust, adaptable, and highly competitive architectural foundation for a wide range of nuclei analysis tasks.
 Its consistent state-of-the-art performance establishes it as a powerful and practical tool for the computational pathology community.
-The inference code can be accessed on GitHub \url{https://github.com/Jiaqi-Lv/KongNet_Inference_Main}.

 Future work will focus on leveraging this tool for large-scale analysis of the tumour microenvironment (TME).
 We plan to create a comprehensive pipeline by combining KongNet with our first-place-winning tissue segmentation model~\cite{puma_tissue_model} from the PUMA Challenge.
 Furthermore, inspired by our findings in the Discussion, we will explore next-generation architectures incorporating contextual information that explicitly integrates tissue context to further enhance classification accuracy in the most challenging histopathological settings.